gpdowney/lightweightLSAT/docs/home/basics.md

 !!! warning

     I'm not an admissions officer.
-    If you are an admissions officer, please let me know if I'm wrong about this.
+    If you are an admissions officer, please let me know if I'm wrong about the unimportance of the Writing section.

 For more information, check out [what the LSAC has to say about the writing sample][writing].